2014 celebrity nude photo leak: Content and affected celebrities

 Kate Upton and Justin Verlander (pictured in 2019) confirmed the authenticity of leaked photos.

 The original release contained photos and videos of more than 100 individuals that were allegedly obtained from file storage on hacked iCloud accounts, including some the leakers claimed were A-list celebrities.
 Shortly after the photos were leaked, several affected celebrities issued statements either confirming or denying the photos' authenticity.
 Celebrities who confirmed the photos' authenticity include Jennifer Lawrence (confirmed by her publicist), Kate Upton and her husband Justin Verlander (confirmed by Upton's lawyer), Mary Elizabeth Winstead (confirmed via Twitter), Kaley Cuoco (confirmed via Instagram), and Kirsten Dunst, who also criticized the iCloud service.
 Singer Jill Scott confirmed on Twitter that one of the leaked photos was of her while stating that another was fake.
 The perpetrators used ElcomSoft tools to download iCloud backups from Apple.

 Celebrities who denied the photos' authenticity include Ariana Grande and Yvonne Strahovski.
 Olympic gymnast McKayla Maroney denied the images' authenticity on Twitter, but later confirmed the photos were legitimate while also saying she was underage when they were taken.
 Victoria Justice denied the photos were authentic but later stated on Twitter that she was pursuing legal action and found the leak to be a massive invasion of not just her privacy, but of the privacy of all celebrities affected by the incident.
 Reports in October indicated that Nick Hogan was the first male star to be directly targeted by hackers, though he denied the pictures' authenticity.

 According to security expert Nik Cubrilovic, in addition to the photographs, other personal information such as text messages, calendars, address books, phone call logs and any other data stored on their phones and backed up to the service were also likely stolen.

 On September 20, 2014, a second batch of similar private photos of additional celebrities was leaked by hackers.
 On September 26, 2014, a third batch was also leaked, which was dubbed "The Fappening 3".
-Then a fourth and final batch was leaked in early October 2014.
+Then, a fourth and fifth batch were leaked in early and late October 2014.